AShirenkov/next-auth-blog-todo-postgresql-redux/README.md

 - **PostgreSQL**: A powerful relational database to store user and ToDo data, with **Prisma ORM** for database interaction.
 - **SASS Styling**: Styling using SASS for easier CSS management.
 - **Private Pages**: Restricted access to the ToDoList and Profile pages for authenticated users only.
+- **Testing with Jest**: Unit and integration tests using Jest.
+- **Husky & Lint-Staged**: Pre-commit and pre-push hooks to enforce code quality.

 ---